SMcCandlish/phpBB-ext-RHTopicTags/README.md

 ### Common

-- add searchable tags when posting a new topic
+- Add searchable tags when posting a new topic.
-- get tag suggestions based on existing tags
+- Get tag suggestions based on existing tags.
-- edit tags when editing first post of topic
+- Edit tags when editing first post of topic.
-- SEO: tags are added to meta-content keywords in viewtopic
+- SEO: tags are added to meta-content keywords in viewtopic.
-- tags are shown in viewforum (can be disabled in ACP)
+- Tags are shown in viewforum (can be disabled in ACP).
-- enable tagging of topics on a per-forum basis
+- Enable tagging of topics on a per-forum basis.
-- responsive layout
+- Responsive layout.
-- full UTF-8 support
+- Full UTF-8 support.
-- Tag cloud feature (can be disabled in ACP as to display on index or entirely)
+- Tag cloud feature (can be disabled in ACP as to display on index, or entirely).

 ### Search
-- search topics by tag(s)
+- Search topics by tag(s)
 - `/tag/{tags}/{boolean}/{case-sensitivity}` shows topics tagged with all (boolean = `AND`, the default) or any (boolean = `OR`) of the given tags, where tags are comma separated tags and case-sensitivity can be `true` to search case-sensitive or `false` (the default), e.g.:
  - `/tag/tag1,tag2/OR` lists topics that are tagged with tag1 OR tag2 OR tAG2
  - `/tag/tag1,tag2/AND` lists topics that are tagged with \[tag1 AND (tag2 OR tAG2)\]
  - `/tag/tag1,tag2` lists topics that are tagged with \[tag1 AND (tag2 OR tAG2)\] (boolean=default=`AND`, case-sensitivity=default=`false`)
  - `/tag/tag1,tAG2/AND/true` lists topics that are tagged with (tag1 AND tAG2, but will not match tag2)
- - tags are essentially case-insensitive by default (if you create a tag "foo", then "Foo" or "FOO" or "fOO" will be the same tag); the case-sensitivity search feature is primarily of use for finding tags that are inappropriately upper-case ("Dogs") or inappropriately lower-case ("europe") in their database-registered form.
+ - Tags are essentially case-insensitive by default (if you create a tag "foo", then "Foo" or "FOO" or "fOO" will be the same tag); the case-sensitivity search feature is primarily of use for finding tags that are inappropriately upper-case ("Dogs") or inappropriately lower-case ("europe") in their database-registered form.

 ### Tag-Cloud
 - `/tags` (plural) shows a tag cloud
-- ACP option for tag cloud to be displayed on the board index page or not
+- ACP option for tag cloud to be displayed also on the board index page.
-- ACP option to limit count of tags shown in tag cloud on the index page
+- ACP option to limit count of tags shown in tag cloud on the index page.
-- dynamic tag-size in tag cloud depending on its usage count
+- Dynamic tag-size in tag cloud depending on tags' usage counts.
-- ACP option to also enable/disable display of tags' numeric usage counts in tag cloud
+- ACP option to also enable/disable display of tags' numeric usage counts in tag cloud.

 ### Advanced configuration
-- configure a regex to decide which tags are valid and which are not
+- Configure a regex to decide which characters are valid in tags.
-- maintenance functions in ACP &gt; Extensions &gt; RH Topic Tags
+- Maintenance functions in ACP &gt; Extensions &gt; RH Topic Tags.
-- tag whitelist
+- Tag whitelist.
-- tag blacklist
+- Tag blacklist.
-- user and mod+admin permissions for who can add/edit tags
+- User and mod+admin permissions for who can add/edit tags.
-- spaces in tags are converted to "-" by default (you can disable that in ACP)
+- Spaces in tags are converted to "-" by default (you can disable that in ACP).
-- manage existing tags in ACP
+- Manage existing tags in ACP:
- - delete tag
+ - Rename tag.
- - rename tag
+ - Delete tag.
- - merge tags (rename one tag to the same name as another tag and they will automatically be merged)
+ - Merge tags (rename one tag to the same name as another and they will automatically be merged).

 ## Compatibility